hackedpassword/UltimaV-tileset/README.md

 ## Features

 - All square tile graphics, concealing the underlying hex grid
+- Movement and reachabilites remain hex which actually feels like an improvement on original gameplay - hex underpinnings are mandatory being built on top of Unciv
-- Original tiles and sprites
+- Original tiles and sprites ripped from sprite sheets, thank you sprite rippers!
+- None or minimal sprite alterations sans effects like submerged units or moongate glows,
 - 1:4 scale Britannia map (128^2) is huge
+- Terrain sprites use a 2-pixel alpha edge trim for blending since the hex grid is notoriously imprecise for hard clean tiling - you get more lush environment as a result
+- Terrain feature sprites leverage the alpha channel to layer the graphics into the expected appearance while retaining gameplay behavior, like cutting down forest or jungle (dense forest)
-- Treasures hidden throughout the world
+- Treasures hidden throughout the world, inclusive of reagents
-- Exploration "feel" closely retained
+- Exploration "feel" *closely* retained - line of sight mechanics duplicate the wonder of adventure
+- Water terrain given special attention for representative accuracy since naval travel was a core mechanic
 - Re-themed improvements and resources
-- Custom [Shadowlord realm themed borders](https://github.com/hackedpassword/Ethereal-borders) look like wild energy barriers
+- Custom [Shadowlord realm themed borders](https://github.com/hackedpassword/Ethereal-borders) look like wild energy barriers (probably the coolest Unciv edge mod to date!
-- Towns, shrines, abbeys, etc, all present - even moongates
+- Towns, shrines, abbeys, etc, all present - even Moongates, will eventually migrate to becoming named Wonders and City-State Nations
 - Road improvement pre-placed on paths
 - Carefully hand-placed resources across the land ensuring an amazingly balanced game as civs scale, from start to end
 - Meaningful economics and trading - a common luxury item to you may be highly sought by a distant civ, while a rare item could draw unwanted attention
-- Sprites are layered specifically to partially conceal items that are best discovered by explorers, look closely you probably missed some (which is satisfyingly rewarding when found)
+- Sprites are layered specifically to partially conceal items that are best discovered by explorers, or for logical layeribg appeal (Forest overlays Fort for example) - look closely you probably missed a hidden item! (which is satisfyingly rewarding when found)
 - Great people, civilians, and all major endgame units re-themed
 - Intense attention to crafting the map as accurately as possible factoring technical design challenges